Lucky-Creations/complete-catalogue/README.md

 - View all the designs from the comfort of your home

 ## Languages & Technologies Used In The Making:
-- HTML, CSS, JavaScript (embedded in HTML pages)
+- Javascript, HTML, JSON and CSS
 - Firebase Database
 - GitHub Pages